-It goes without saying that digital transformation carries the future of the hospitality and tourism industry, but this does not mean the industry will become depersonalized.
-On the contrary, investing in human capital is key to finding innovative solutions in an ever-changing scenario.
-People determine the success of an organization and, if this holds true across all fields, it is even more important for service-based industries like hospitality and tourism.
+The future of the hospitality and tourism industry is unquestionably in digital transformation, but this does not imply that the sector will become impersonal.
+In fact, investing in human resources is critical to coming up with innovative solutions in an ever-changing world.
+People influence an organization’s success, and if this holds true across all sectors, it is even more vital in the hospitality and tourism industry.

 Stress and time management

-First, don’t assume you know what someone is saying.
-Allow them to finish speaking before you ask a question.
-Make eye contact and pay attention to their body language.
-Can you see things from their point of view?
-Then ask yourself what you can do to remedy the situation.
+Remember, first and foremost, don’t assume you understand what someone is saying.
+Allow them to complete their statement before you ask a question.
+Make eye contact and keep an eye on their body language.
+Can you imagine how they feel?
+Then consider how you may help things improve.

 Taking in Criticism